Category: Therapy in English

 After-Hours Counselling for Expats, Nightowls and Early Birds (in English!)

-After-hours counsellors and therapists in Stockholm, Gothenburg and Malmo are hard enough to find for locals.
+After-hours counselling and therapy in Stockholm, Gothenburg and Malmo is hard enough to find for locals.
 And the few English speaking psychology services available in Sweden also tend to operate during business hours.
 Online therapy and counselling is a perfect way for expats in Sweden to fit in a private consultation before work or when settling down for the evening.

 Your Body-Clock: Are You an Early-bird or a Night-Owl?